Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 ## Filter the notes that meet the specified conditions in the chord type

 You can use the `filter` function of the chord type to filter out the notes that do not meet the conditions in the chord type by specifying conditions, and filter the notes that meet the specified conditions in the chord type.
-For example, filter notes with a volume between 20 and 80, notes with a note length between 1/16 bar and 1 bar, notes with a pitch between A0 and C8, and so on.
+For example, filter notes with a volume between 20 and 80, notes with a note duration between 1/16 bar and 1 bar, notes with a pitch between A0 and C8, and so on.
 You can also specify a function to operate on the filtered notes.

 ```python
 filter(self, cond, action=None, mode=0, action_mode=0)